wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/database-actions/includes/2-database-actions.md

 The **Open SQL Connection** Action only requires one input, the **Connection String**.
-The connection string specifies all the information necessary to connect to a database, such as the driver used, the database and server names as well as the username and password.
+The connection string specifies all the information necessary to connect to a database, such as the driver used, the database, and server names as well as the username and password.

 The string can be entered manually or as a variable.
 When the Action connects to a database, it stores the connection into a SQL connection variable.